Hovhannes Kajaznuni: Kajaznuni's 1923 Congress Report: "Dashnaktsutyun Has Nothing More to Do"

-In 2007 Turkish historian Mehmet Perinçek produced new texts in Turkish and English claimed to be translations of Kajaznuni's 1923 report, based on a Russian copy (printed in Tbilisi in 1927) held in the Russian State Library in Moscow.
+In 2006 Turkish historian Mehmet Perinçek, who denies the Armenian genocide, published translations of Kajaznuni's 1923 report into Turkish, English, French and German on the basis of the 1927 Russian version published in Tiflis.
+Perinçek presents Kajaznuni's report as evidence against the fact of the Armenian genocide.
+These translations were published in a book series titled Ermeni Belgeleriyle Ermeni Soykırımı Yalanı (in English: The Lie of the 'Armenian Genocide' in Armenian Documents).
 Perinçek said that the Russian State Library copy was unabridged and that translations for these copies were unavailable before.
-Callender's translation did abridge the main body of the book but translated Kajaznuni's introduction verbatim - this is the key section which contains the description of the Armenian genocide.
+Callender's translation did abridge the main body of the book but translated Kajaznuni's introduction verbatim—this is the key section which contains the description of the Armenian genocide.
 A note on page 4 explains that Callender has translated most of Kajaznuni's remarks directly: "Except for abridgements, made for the sake of brevity by the translator and the editor, Katchaznouni's utterances appear verbatim."
 On page 8, after the description of the genocide, Callender indicates that he is switching from verbatim to selective translation: "Translator's Note: Up to this point the words of the author have been translated verbatim in order to give an idea of Mr. Katchaznouni's logical mind and the exposition of the facts that drove him to present his 'Manifesto' to his colleagues at the 1923 Convention.
-From here on, and solely for the sake of brevity, we shall quote excerpts of his arguments which led to his decision as to why the Dashnagtzoutiun, in his opinion, should 'decisively end its existence' because 'there is no work for the Party.'.
+From here on, and solely for the sake of brevity, we shall quote excerpts of his arguments which led to his decision as to why the Dashnagtzoutiun, in his opinion, should 'decisively end its existence' because 'there is no work for the Party'.

-Armenian scholar Viken L. Attarian claims Perinçek's "discovery" is actually a forgery made by partisan Turkish historians to deny the fact of the Armenian genocide.
-As evidence for his position, Attarian notes that these alleged translations into Turkish, English and German were published by Kaynak Yayınları in Istanbul as the first in a book series titled Ermeni Belgeleriyle Ermeni Soykırımı Yalanı (in English: The Lie of the 'Armenian Genocide' in Armenian Documents).
+Viken L. Attarian claims Perinçek's "discovery" is actually a forgery made by partisan Turkish historians to deny the fact of the Armenian genocide.
 Attarian said: "The Turkish denialists are the ones who talk most about Katchaznouni and ... use texts and falsified translations that have nothing in common with the originals...
-Whatever the Turk denialists present about K is wrong and a lie...
+Whatever the Turk denialists present about K[atchaznouni] is wrong and a lie...
 Katchaznouni never denied the Genocide and ... never betrayed his homeland".
-In Matthew A. Callender's translation, made from the original Armenian text, Kajaznuni describes what happened to the Armenians as a "holocaust" (p.
-7):
+In his report, Kajaznuni refers directly to the massacres of Armenians by the Ottoman authorities and the "deportation or extermination of the Ottoman Armenians [t’urk’ahay zhoghovrdi taragrut’ean kam bnajnjman]".